kashmir96/osoappliance/content/directory/appliance-repair-technicians/call-small.md

 categories: ["New Zealand"]
 tags: ["Hastings"]
 author: Curtis
 cover:
- image: /img/directory-images/appliance-repair-technician/call-small.webp
+ image: /img/laundryappliance/22.webp
- alt: 'Logo for Call Small the New Zealand from Hastings'
+ alt: 'NewZealand from callsmall'
 ---

 # Call Small is an Appliance Repair Technician Company operating in Hastings, New Zealand.